• Access

 Screenshot of different shapes to use to make a card and also use patterns

-If you don’t have patterned paper and want that effect you can totally achieve this with Cricut Patterns.
-Some of them are free and some of them cost money, if you have Cricut Access your possibilities are pretty much endless.
+If you don’t have patterned paper and want that effect, you can achieve this with Cricut Patterns.
+Some of them are free, and some of them cost money, and if you have Cricut Access, your possibilities are pretty much endless.

-Note: Patterns will be send to your home printer and then cut with your Cricut.
+Note: Patterns will be sent to your home printer and then cut with your Cricut.

 If you don’t know what Cricut Access is, make sure to read this guide.

-To add patterns to you card, select it – just the card NO scoring line – and then for Lintype make sure you have Cut, then for fill select the option print.
+To add patterns to your card, select it – just the card, NOT the scoring line – and then change the operation to “Print then Cut.”

 How to use patterns on your cards

-For our next learning step will be using the Heart Card and Pattern and then we will write on, and start cutting!
+For our next learning step will be using the patterned heart card!

 How to write on a Card + Print then Cut

-One of the Coolest things Cricut has is the ability for you to write!
-Adding Text to your card will add an extra touch of love and awesomeness.
+One of the Coolest things Cricut has is the ability to write!
+Adding text to your card will add an extra touch of love and awesomeness.

 Now let’s learn how to write on them and Cut them with the Print then Cut option.